GAN-Based Multi-View Video Coding with Spatio-Temporal EPI Reconstruction: Introduction

 \section{Introduction}

 To provide more immersive experience, multi-view video captures visual information from different positions and angles, and thereby leading a surge in the amount of data.
 How to reduce the coding bitrates while ensuring the reconstruction quality has become a critical issue.
-Recent efforts have confirmed the feasibility of deep learning-based video coding \cite{liu2020deep, Zhang:IS2020, Zhang:TCSVT2019, ma:TCSVT2019}.
+Recent efforts have confirmed the feasibility of deep learning-based video coding \cite{ Hu_2021_CVPR, liu2020deep, Li:NIPS21, Zhao_2022, Zhang:IS2020}.
 This is benefited from the training of large datasets coupled with the powerful nonlinear modeling capability of neural networks.
 Unfortunately, little research has been conducted on deep learning-based Multi-view Video Coding (MVC) \cite{tech2015overview}, which is still an open problem.

 Traditional MVC methods utilize the hybrid coding framework to encode each viewpoint.
-To further reduce the output bitrate, a feasible approach is to skip intermediate viewpoints at encoder side and reconstruct them at decoder side.
+To further reduce the output bitrates, a feasible approach is to skip intermediate viewpoints at encoder side and reconstruct them at decoder side.
 To this aim, small amount of information, which we call Side Information (SI), is introduced to extract the features of intermediate viewpoint for compensation of skipped information.
 Recently, the depth values of 3D scenes are often employed as SI to synthesize virtual viewpoint images by depth-image-based rendering \cite{tian2009view}.
 This is the currently popular method called Multi-view plus Depth (MVD) \cite{muller20103}.
-However, the depth information cannot be accurately recovered due to the object occlusion and deformation problems.
+However, the depth information cannot be accurately recovered due to the difficulty of obtaining and calculating the precise depth information\cite{2020-3d}.
 To improve the reconstruction quality, the low-resolution images are utilized as the SI in \cite{ hu2014multiresolution}.
 However, the compressed low-resolution images also lead to a high bitrate overhead, which limits its application.
-To address this issue, we propose to extract the latent codes of intermediate virtual viewpoints with Generative Adversarial Network (GAN) \cite{lipton2017precise}, which reduces bitrate overhead while maintaining the reconstruction quality of videos.
+To address this issue, we propose to extract the spatio-temporal latent code of intermediate virtual viewpoint with Generative Adversarial Network (GAN) \cite{lipton2017precise}, which reduces bitrates overhead while maintaining the reconstruction quality of videos.